Silverune/Sweet16/README.md

   .BYTE $41,$52,$F3,$07,$FB,$00
 ```

-Clearly this is not easy to maintain and coding in this manner error prone.
-However, using Kick's ```pseudocommands``` the following produces the same SWEET-16 code:
+Clearly this is not easy to maintain and coding in this manner is error prone.
+However, using Kick's ```pseudocommands``` the following produces the same SWEET16 code:

 ```
 TEST: